zama-ai/concrete-ml/docs/developer-guide/external_libraries.md

 [Hummingbird](https://microsoft.github.io/hummingbird/) is a third-party, open-source library that converts machine learning models into tensor computations, and it can export these models to ONNX.
 The list of supported models can be found in [the Hummingbird documentation](https://microsoft.github.io/hummingbird/api/hummingbird.ml.supported.html).

-Concrete-ML allows the conversion of an ONNX inference to NumPy inference (note that NumPy is always the entry point to run models in FHE with Concrete ML).
+Concrete-ML allows the conversion of an ONNX inference to NumPy inference (note that NumPy is always the entry point to run models in FHE with Concrete-ML).

 Hummingbird exposes a `convert` function that can be imported as follows from the `hummingbird.ml` package: